Find out more about looking after bunnies by following our 26 expert tips on rabbit care.

 L is for litter tray

-Rabbits are, by nature, clean animals and easy to litter train - usually all you have to do is put a litter tray where he chooses to go.
-As he may nibble the litter, avoid toxic or clay-based makes, which could swell up in his stomach.
+Rabbits are, by nature, clean animals and easy to litter train – usually all you have to do is put a litter tray where they choose to go.
+As they may nibble the litter, avoid toxic or clay-based makes, which could swell up in their stomach.
 You could also use a thick layer of newspaper topped with hay.

 M is for MOT

-Regularly check your bunny has a clean and dry nose, ears, tail and bottom.
-Check he doesn't have a runny nose or eyes, or any patches of red, sore skin, and ask your vet how to trim his nails.
+Regularly check that your bunnies have a clean and dry nose, ears, tail and bottom.
+Check they don't have a runny nose or eyes, or any patches of red, sore skin, and ask your vet how to trim their nails if they need it.

 N is for neutering

-Have your rabbit neutered as soon as your vet recommends and bunny will be happier, healthier, easier to litter-train and able to live with a companion without fighting or causing a population explosion!
+Have your rabbits neutered as soon as your vet recommends it and your bunnies will be happier, healthier, easier to litter train and able to live with a companion without fighting or causing a population explosion!

 O is for other pets

 House rabbits often enjoy the company of other animals and will be accepted by many cats and dogs, provided they are carefully trained and introduced.
-If your cat hunts wild rabbits, choose a large breed for your pet - a confident rabbit that doesn't run away is best.
+If your cat hunts wild rabbits, choose a large breed as your pets – a confident rabbit that doesn't run away is best.
 Never leave a rabbit alone with your dog or cat.

 P is for poisonous

-Anything grown from a bulb is poisonous to a bunny - contact the Rabbit Welfare Association and Fund (RWAF) for more details.
-Rabbits can't vomit, so, if you suspect he's eaten something poisonous, take him straight to your vet.
+Anything grown from a bulb is poisonous to bunnies.
+The Rabbit Welfare Association and Fund (RWAF) has information on poisonous plants.
+Rabbits can't vomit, so if you think they’ve eaten something poisonous, take them straight to your vet.

 Q is for quiz

-Ask your local vet if he specialises in bunnies.
+Ask your local vet if they specialise in bunnies.
 If not, the RWAF has a list of rabbit-friendly vets.

 R is for rescue

-About 35,000 rabbits end up in UK rescue centres every year.
-Baby bunnies are adorable, but if you rehomed an older rabbit, he may already be house trained, neutered and vaccinated.
+Around 35,000 rabbits end up in UK rescue centres every year.
+Baby bunnies are adorable, but if you rehome an older rabbit, they may already be house-trained, neutered and vaccinated.
 Older rabbits may also come as a happily bonded pair.

 S is for snuffles